What Happens to Your Debt When You Die and How to Protect Your Family

 One of the questions I hear most often is: What happens to my debt when I die?
 Or, just as often: What happens to my parent’s debt?

-Debt doesn’t magically disappear when someone dies.
-Outstanding debts are generally paid from the deceased person’s estate, or by anyone who is legally responsible for them, such as a co-signer.
-That’s why your estate plan shouldn’t just focus on what you own.
+The answer is: it depends.
+And whether that answer causes extreme stress for your family—or total peace of mind—ultimately comes down to strategic planning.
+Debt doesn’t magically disappear when someone passes away.
+Outstanding balances are generally paid out of the deceased person’s estate, which is why a proper plan shouldn’t just focus on what you own.
 It must also account for what you owe.

 How Debt Is Handled After Death